gr4ssi/sysusage_varnish_plugin/README.md

-This is the README for varnish-connections.sh
+# Author
+ Mike Schiessl - info@makeityourway.de

 # Information
- This is a Plugin for SYSUSAGE v3 to show varnishd connections and requests please refer to http://sysusage.darold.net/ for questions regarding SysUsage Refer to makeITyourway.de for questions regarding this plugin Mike Schiessl - info@makeityourway.de
+ This is a Plugin for SYSUSAGE v3 to show varnishd connections and requests
+ - Please refer to http://sysusage.darold.net/ for questions regarding SysUsage
+ - Refer to makeITyourway.de for questions regarding this plugin

 # Installation
  - copy the "varnish-connections.sh" to your SysUsage /plugins/ directory